Stability Analysis in N dimensional Gravitational collapse with equation of state: Stability of Naked Singularity

 The analysis given above, guarantee the existence of a metric function $ \nu(t,r)$ for a given initial data set.
 Such choice of $\nu(t,r)$ and expressions for $G$ and $H$ together will yield the metric (\ref {Dm01}) as an exact solution leading to the occurrence of naked singularity.
-Thus, given initial data and the weak energy conditions above determine the matter distribution and the metric of the space-time.